ansarilaith/laith-taha/EZIoT_SDK/README.md

 ```

 ## Functions
-The SDK only has a few common commands plus a few extras for convenience.
+The SDK only has a few common commands, plus a few odd extras for convenience.

 ### Rate Limits

+It is important to remember that the EZIoT.link API rate limits each account.
+Basically, you want to try and keep your posts and gets to about **1 request per second**.
+There are so-called "burst" limits in case you have several devices trying to post data at one time, but the target for your account should be less than is 1 per second.
+For devices like an ESP32, this isn't a problem because a request will take more than a second, but you can easily exceed this on a desktop or IoT device with a fast processor.

+If you exceed your limit, the API won't complete your request and the SDK will raise an error.

 ### Posting Data

 **Best Practice:** Only post what is needed.
 Don't hog bandwidth posting useless information.

+`eziot.post_data(group=None,device=None,data1=None,data2=None,data3=None,data4=None)`

+Post the given data to your data as a row.
+Return the rowid of the newly-created row.
+You can include all or none of the variables.
+If no variables are given, the API will add a row with with a current timestamp and IP from the device making the post.

+- group: Should be a STRING with a max length of 32 characters.
+If an INT or FLOAT is given, it will be coersed to a string.
+- decive: Should be a STRING with a max length of 32 characters.
+If an INT or FLOAT is given, it will be coersed to a string.
+- data1-3: Can be an INT, a FLOAT, of a STRING with a max length of 32 characters.
+- data4: Can be an INT, a FLOAT, of a STRING with a max length of 256 characters.
+Use this for JSON-type data.

 ### Getting Data

 **Best Practice:** Only download the rows your need.
 Use rowids to limit your downloads and not re-download.

+`eziot.`

 ### Deleting Data
 ### Getting Stats
 ### Sending Commands
 ### Wifi Connections

 The SDK includes several MicroPython WiFi functions as a convenience:

 ### Getting Credentials

+See "Getting an Account" above.

 ### Deleting Credentials/Account

-**Important:** If you delete your credentials, everything on the server will be lost.
-All data, all knowledge that you ever has an account.
+**IMPORTANT:** If you delete your credentials, everything on the server will be lost.
+All data, all knowledge that you ever had an account.